 A basic Allstar Node setup and configuration guide using the HamVOIP distribution of Allstar is provided as a download from this site.
 Click on the following link:

 BRIAN is designed as a kit for construction and use in the amateur radio service by licensed amateur radio operators who can assure that the BRIAN kit they are using meets required operating requirements including frequency, bandwidth and required power levels at the fundamental and harmonic frequencies.
 BRIAN is available as a simple parts kit, without the Baofeng BF888S radio, for $55 (the BRIAN kit builder purchases the BF888S separately to minimize BRIAN shipping costs).
-A fully assembled BRIAN is $95 .
-Shipping is $8 (CONUS) via USPS Priority Mail.
+Shipping is $9 (CONUS) via USPS Priority Mail.
 Payment via Paypal is preferred.
 Send an email including your amateur radio call to email@example.com for ordering and delivery information.

 Support of BRIAN (SM) is provided via the BRIAN group at www.groups.io